AdobeDocs/commerce-events/src/pages/events/commands.md

 ### Usage

-`bin/magento events:create-event-provider --label "<unique provider label>" --description "<provider description>"`
+`bin/magento events:create-event-provider --label "<unique_provider_label>" --description "<provider description>"`

 ### Arguments

 `--label` A name that distinguishes your event provider from others in the project.
+The name can contain English alphanumeric characters and underscores (_) only.
+The first character must be a letter.

 `--description` A string that describes your event provider.